MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/managed-instance-management-pack-changes-history.md

 This article covers new functionality and improvements in Management Pack for Azure SQL Managed Instance.

+## June 2024 - 7.5.11.0 CTP

+### What's new

+- Reworked the creation of Run As Accounts for the automatic template to be able to create multiple accounts in one time period
+- Added ability to monitor Azure SQL Managed Instance with system-assigned managed identity and user-assigned managed identity
+- Updated display strings

 ## March 2024 - 7.4.0.0 RTM

 ### What's new